PawelTyd/ReactProjectALK/README.md

 ## Additional comments
 - Jobs directory button is functionless.
 JobsDirectoryPage is an optional feature to include in future development of this project.
 - MUI bundle size was reduced by using tree-shaking technique and by using babel-plugin-import (the .babelrc.js file was created, configured and used in the project)
+- Thanks to using slices instead of one store consisted of all states, the modularity and readability were achieved